wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Description ==

-This plugin fills a small gap in the tracking of Google AdWords conversions in conjunction with WooCommerce.
-Whereas other available plugins inject a static AdWords tracking tag, this plugin is dynamic and  enables the tracking code to also measure the total value of the transaction.
-This is important if you want to measure the ROI of the AdWords account.
-Sure this can be done in different ways, but for everyone who would like to use this feature with WooCommerce and AdWords, this is the right plugin.
-It has been tested with Wordpress 3.6, WooCommerce 2.0.13 and the WooCommerce theme Wootique 1.6.7, though the plugin should work with all WooCommerce themes (tested themes are: Canvas, Wootique, Avada by ThemeFusion).
+This plugin enables the Google AdWords conversion tag to dynamically track the order total of each order in WooCommerce.
+This is important if you want to measure the ROI of each keyword, ad, ad group and the entire AdWords account.
+Other plugins only insert a static AdWords conversion code and therefore are not able to track the order total.
+Sure this can be done in different ways, but for everyone who would like to use this feature with WooCommerce and AdWords in a comfortable way, this is the right plugin.

 == Installation ==